Peter Schwabe

-I am a research-group leader at the Max Planck Institute for Security and Privacy in Bochum, Germany, and a professor at Radboud University in Nijmegen, The Netherlands.
-I have been an IACR member for 13 years and serve on the IACR Board of Directors since January 2020 years.
-In 2018 I organized CHES in Amsterdam together with Ileana Buhan (Riscure); in 2021 I was CHES program co-chair together with Elke De Mulder (Rambus); and in 2022 I organized RWC in Amsterdam together with Lejla Batina and Joan Daemen (both Radboud University).
+I am a scientific director at the Max Planck Institute for Security and Privacy in Bochum, Germany, and a professor at Radboud University in Nijmegen, The Netherlands.
+I have been an IACR member since 2009 and serve on the IACR Board of Directors since 2020.
+In 2018 I organized CHES in Amsterdam together with Ileana Buhan; in 2021 I was CHES program co-chair together with Elke De Mulder; and in 2022 I organized RWC in Amsterdam together with Lejla Batina and Joan Daemen (both Radboud University).
 I am currently a member of the Steering Committees of CHES and RWC.

 The engineering side of crypto